Import from the US to Kenya

 All commercial imports require an Import Declaration Form (IDF) submitted via Kenya TradeNet.
 An import PIN registered with KRA is mandatory.
 Goods are inspected (often Pre-Verification of Conformity / PVoC) and cleared through SIMBA at Mombasa or Nairobi (JKIA for air freight).
 Licensed customs agents handle most commercial entries.

-How to plan imports from China to Kenya
+How to plan imports from the US to Kenya

 Country-guide queries in Google tend to rank when they answer the full import decision, not just one fee.
 Searchers want to understand the customs authority, the duty basis, the key taxes, the shipping process, and the tools that help them model the shipment before they commit stock or cash.
 This page is built around that intent.
-It combines a country overview, key fees, calculators such as Landed Cost Calculator - Total China Import Cost Per Unit, Sea Freight Cost Calculator — China to USA/UK/Australia, CBM Calculator — Cubic Meter Calculator for Sea Freight, and Incoterms Cost Calculator — EXW vs FOB vs CIF vs DDP, and an official-source layer so an importer can move from early budgeting into real execution with fewer blind spots.
+It combines a country overview, key fees, calculators such as Landed Cost Calculator — Total Cost of Importing from the US, Sea Freight Cost Calculator — US to other markets/UK/Australia, CBM Calculator — Cubic Meter Calculator for Sea Freight, and Incoterms Cost Calculator — EXW vs FOB vs CIF vs DDP, and an official-source layer so an importer can move from early budgeting into real execution with fewer blind spots.

 For Kenya, the major planning anchors are the customs authority, cif value, VAT at 16%, and the de minimis threshold of KES 5,000 (~$36) for parcels; commercial imports have no broad de minimis.
 Those inputs shape how an importer should compare suppliers, structure quotations, and decide whether a small shipment, a trial order, or a full replenishment makes commercial sense.
 The best time to model those variables is before production is approved, because once a deposit is paid the room to correct pricing, route choice, or documentation mistakes gets much smaller.